-- Funding recommendations are consistent with and accelerate implementation of the Statewide Conservation and Preservation Plan and other related natural resource plans or recommendations.
-See Appendix...for a list of related plans.
-[STILL UNDER DEVELOPMENT] - Complete acquisition of baseline natural resource data, including the County Biological Survey, Soil Survey, wetlands inventory, restorable wetlands inventory, and the County Geologic Atlas by 2020. - Funding recommendations in the aggregate include work in all ecoregions, as defined by the Minnesota Department of Natural Resources. - To the extent possible, funding recommendations support the creation and continuation of "green jobs" in Minnesota.
+- Funding recommendations are consistent with and accelerate implementation of the Statewide Conservation and Preservation Plan and other related environment and natural resource plans, documents, reports, or recommendations.
+See "Appendix I: Environment and Natural Resources Plans, Documents, and Reports". - Complete acquisition of baseline natural resource data, including the County Biological Survey, Soil Survey, wetlands inventory, restorable wetlands inventory, and the County Geologic Atlas by 2020. - Funding recommendations in the aggregate include work in all ecoregions, as defined by the Minnesota Department of Natural Resources. - To the extent possible, funding recommendations support the creation and continuation of "green jobs" in Minnesota.